Karim Bannani

-Karim Bannani (born 26 July 1998) is a Dutch footballer who plays as a left back for HSV Hoek in the Derde Divisie.
-He formerly played professionally for FC Dordrecht.
+Karim Bannani (born 26 July 1998) is a Dutch footballer who plays as a left back for ACV Assen in the Tweede Divisie.

 Career

 Born in Terneuzen, Bannani played in the youth departments of Terneuzense Boys and JVOZ.
 He joined the PSV academy in 2012, and later became part of the second team, Jong PSV.
 In February 2018, he signed a two-and-a-half-year contract with FC Dordrecht.

 On 7 January 2019, Bannani joined HSV Hoek after six months on free agent.